JaCoby Jones: 2018–2021

 Jones made the Tigers' 2018 opening day roster as an outfielder.
 On April 20, he hit a walk-off home run in the bottom of the tenth inning to win a game against the Kansas City Royals.
 On August 13, Jones was placed on the 10-day disabled list after suffering a strained right hamstring.
 While struggling at the plate in 2018 with a .207 batting average and 11 home runs, Jones was superb on defense.
 His Defensive Runs Saved rating of 24 (meaning 24 better than league average) was among the major league leaders for outfielders, and he finished second to Mookie Betts in Ultimate zone rating.

 Jones started the 2019 season on the 10-day injured list, after sustaining a left shoulder sprain running into an outfield wall in a March 23 spring training game.
 He was recalled on April 11, and made his 2019 debut with the Tigers that afternoon against the Cleveland Indians.
 Jones ended up back on the IL on July 4 with a lower back strain.
 Jones returned from the IL on July 19.
 On August 8 Jones had to come out of the game after being hit on the wrist by a pitch; he was initially diagnosed with a wrist contusion when X-rays came back negative.
 On August 10 a CT scan revealed that Jones had suffered a fractured wrist and would be out 6 weeks, likely ending his season.
 He finished the season playing in 88 games, hitting .235 with 11 home runs.

 On January 10, 2020, the Tigers avoided arbitration with Jones, agreeing on a one-year, $1.575 million contract.
 On August 10, 2020, Jones hit his first career inside-the-park home run against the Chicago White Sox.
 On September 1, Jones suffered a fractured left hand after being hit by a pitch, ending his season.
 Overall with the 2020 Detroit Tigers, Jones batted .268 with five home runs and 14 RBIs in 30 games.

 On January 15, 2021, the Tigers and Jones agreed to a one-year, $2.65 million contract, avoiding arbitration.
 After hitting .170 in his first 100 at-bats, Jones was optioned to Triple-A Toledo on May 23.
 Jones was later designated for assignment on June 6.
 He was outrighted to the Triple-A Toledo Mud Hens on June 10.
 He continued to struggle offensively with Toledo, hitting .230 with 103 strikeouts in 301 plate appearances.

 On October 6, 2021, Jones elected free agency.

 Kansas City Royals

 On December 1, 2021, Jones signed a minor league contract with the Kansas City Royals.
-Jones played in 38 games for the Triple-A Omaha Storm Chasers, hitting .214 with 4 home runs and 13 RBIs.
+Jones played in 38 games for the Triple-A Omaha Storm Chasers, hitting .214 with 4 home runs and 13 RBI.
 On June 15, 2022, Jones was released by the Royals.